intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

    prevalent problem.
 2. The measurement needs to support reporting localization in order to find problems.
 Specifically:
-    - Detecting a problem is not sufficient if you can’t find the location
+    - Detecting a problem is not sufficient if you can’t find the location.
-    - Need more than just English – different localization concerns
+    - Need more than just English – different localization concerns.
 3. Stakeholder incentives aren’t aligned for easy wins in this space.

-# Follow on work
+# Follow-on work

 There was discussion during the workshop about where future work should be performed.
 The group agreed that some work could be done